 In addition to addressing these issues, the approach to the question of FTR funding should also examine the fundamental reasons that there has been a significant and persistent difference between day-ahead and balancing congestion.
-The MMU recommends that the transmission modeling in the FTR auction and persistent FTR path overallocation issues be reviewed and addressed.
-In addition the role of UTCs in taking advantage of these modeling differences and creating negative balancing congestion that must be paid for by load should be addressed.
+The MMU recommends that the transmission modeling in the FTR auction and persistent FTR path overallocation issues be reviewed and modifications implemented.
 Regardless of how these issues are addressed, funding issues that persist as a result of modeling differences and flaws in the design of the FTR Market should be borne by FTR holders operating in the voluntary FTR Market and not imposed on load through the mechanism of balancing congestion.